-Next to Momine Khatun Mausoleum, there are many stone sculptures that date from the 16th century.
-You can find this kind of art all around the Caucasus
+Next to Momine Khatun Mausoleum, many stone sculptures dating from the 16th century.
+You can find this kind of art all around the Caucasus.

 Day 2 – Alinja Castle And Qarabağlar

-These 2 places are in opposite directions but, if you go by taxi, you can easily visit both of them in a day.
+These two places are in opposite directions, but you can easily visit both of them in a day if you go by taxi.

-From the top, you get amazing views of the entire region.
+From the top, you get terrific views of the entire region.

-How to get to Alinja – The village named Alinja is 4 or 5 kilometers before the castle and you can probably get there by marshrutka but, like I said at the beginning, marshurtkas don’t run that often and you should go to the station the day before to ask for the departure timing.
+How to get to Alinja – The village named Alinja is 4 or 5 kilometers before the castle, and you can probably get there by marshrutka, but, as I said at the beginning, marshrutkas don’t run that often.
+It would help if you went to the station the day before to ask for the departure timing.
 Otherwise, the local price for a taxi, round-trip, including waiting time, is 25AZN (15USD).
 By the way, it is 36km east of Nakhchivan city.

 How to get to Qarabağlar – Remember that the mausoleum is 30km from Nakhchivan city, in the opposite direction to Alinja castle.
 The village is around 10km from the main road.
 I actually took a shared taxi to the intersection (3AZN) and then a private taxi to the mausoleum and paid 6AZN for the round-trip.